Community Participation – Getting Involved

 It’s about getting YOU involved in what (and when) you want.
 We value each and every one of our tenants and want you to be involved in shaping DGHP – now and in the future.
 Whether you’d like to give just five minutes each month or would like to join a committee meeting every couple of months, we have a number of ways for you to get involved, both formal and informal, for something that we hope will suit everyone.

-If you want to know more, and if you have any questions, get in touch with our Community Participation Team and we’ll be really happy to help.
-Call our Customer Service Centre on 0800 011 3447 and ask for the Communities and Communications Team.
+If you want to know more, and if you have any questions, get in touch and we’ll be really happy to help.
+Call our Customer Service Centre on 0800 011 3447.

 Discussion Groups – Come along and give your views on a particular matter to DGHP staff.
 Topics include repairs, maintenance and rent increases.
 Time commitment: as desired.